0xNextLabs/Nextme-Dapp/README.md

 ## Slogan

-Pay and Earn in Social Layer.
+Share and Earn in Social Layer.

 ## Vision

-For Mass Adoption of Social Lifestyle and Payments to Enable the "Last Mile" of Onchain.
+For Mass Adoption of Social Lifestyle to Enable the "Last Mile" of Onchain.

 ## Values

-Nextme is a cross-chain（25+ evm chains and Solana chain etc.）and cross-platform decentralized social economy network.
+Nextme is a cross-chain（26+ EVM chains and Solana chain etc.）and cross-platform decentralized social economy network.

 **Share Moments, Social Payments.**